Skip to content

 Where to Order

 Death certificates in Maine are issued by the Maine CDC, Office of Data, Research, and Vital Statistics.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Maine CDC, Office of Data, Research, and Vital Statistics